 - 1 cup quinoa

-- 1 1/4 cups water (may substitute broth or stock of choice)
+- 1 3/4 cups water (may substitute broth or stock of choice), plus water for rinsing

 - 1/2 teaspoon kosher salt (omit if cooking with broth)

-- Measure 1 cup of quinoa and 1 1/4 cups of water.
+Measure 1 cup of quinoa and 1 3/4 cups of water.
+Set the water aside.

-- Reduce the heat to low and cook, covered, for 12 minutes.
-Check to make sure most all of the liquid has been absorbed.
-If it has not, cover, and let simmer for a couple more minutes.
+Reduce the heat to maintain a gentle simmer and cook, covered, for 12 minutes.
+Check to make sure that most of the liquid has been absorbed.
+If it hasn’t been, cover, and let simmer for a couple more minutes.

-- Serve immediately as is or in recipe of choice.
+Serve immediately, as is, or in a recipe of choice.
 You may also cool and then cover and store in the refrigerator for later use.
 Cooked quinoa will keep in the fridge for about one week.

 - One cup of dried quinoa yields about 3 1/2 cups cooked.